bereket-tadesse/pathologyDataManagement/README.md

 Simplified project outline:

-1. Load the main directory containing the patient files ( call it 'stored_files' )
+1. Load the main directory containing the patient files ( 'stored_files' )
 2. arrange them in directory based on year.
-3. Load the directory of the new scanned patient files ( call it 'incoming_records')
+3. Load the directory of the new scanned patient files ( 'incoming_records')
 4. Separate the two 'incoming_records'

-- one pdf file which goes on top of every stored_files for all patient in query. (call it 'pdf_for_all')
+- one pdf file which goes on top of every stored_files for all patient in query. ( 'pdf_for_all')
-- one pdf file which goes to individual stored file based on ID of the patient. ( call it 'single_page_patient_record' )
+- one pdf file which goes to individual stored file based on ID of the patient. ('single_page_patient_record' )

-5. Go thorugh every page of the incoming_records and detect the each ID
+5. Go thorugh every page of the incoming_records and detect each ID

 - crop each page which contains the ID part
-- use tensor flow to detect the ID number
+- use OCR to detect the ID number

 package to use: